EzioDEVio/AzureFunctionClamavKubernetes/README.md

 ```
 docker run -p 80:80 myazurefunction:latest
 ```

 ---
 # 2. Set Up Kubernetes (Minikube)
 Minikube provides a quick way to set up a local Kubernetes cluster for testing environments.
 It's ideal for development and testing, offering a simplified version of larger, managed Kubernetes platforms.

-Installation and Initialization:
+# Installation and Initialization:🛠️
-Install Minikube: Follow the Minikube installation guide.
+-Install Minikube: Follow the Minikube installation guide.
-Start Minikube: Use minikube start to launch a local Kubernetes cluster.
+-Start Minikube: Use minikube start to launch a local Kubernetes cluster.
-Check Configuration: Use kubectl get nodes to ensure Minikube is up and kubectl is configured correctly.
+-Check Configuration: Use kubectl get nodes to ensure Minikube is up and kubectl is configured correctly.

-Differences from Managed Kubernetes Platforms:
+**Differences from Managed Kubernetes Platforms**💡:
 Isolation: Minikube is local and isolated, contrasting with the networked nature of managed cloud Kubernetes services.
 Resources: Limited to your local machine's capabilities, unlike the scalable cloud-based offerings.
 Management: Lacks the advanced management features of cloud services but provides a simpler, more accessible environment.
 Cost: Free to use, making it an economical choice for developers.
 This setup ensures you have a functional, isolated environment to deploy and test your Kubernetes applications locally before moving to a production-grade setup.

 ---
-## 3. Deploy ClamAV and Azure Function
+# 3. Deploy ClamAV and Azure Function

 Apply Kubernetes manifests to deploy ClamAV and the Azure Function within the cluster.